|

 and visitors bureaus.
 They often highlight local specials you might

 not read about in your own paper.
+Planes, Trains, & Automobiles Top

 of Page

-Keep your airline options open. – Use a travel Web
+Planes Keep your airline options open. – Use a travel Web

 site to search for fares instead of the individual airline sites,

+and choose "none" as a carrier preference.
 Consider another airport. – Find out about all the

 airports that are near your destination city.
 You might be able